 Many of the markets in which we operate have not developed a fully integrated legal system, and laws and regulations may not cover all aspects of economic activities in such markets with a high degree of certainty or predictability.
-In particular, the interpretation and enforcement of these laws and regulations involve political uncertainties, and the application of some of these laws and regulations to our businesses is not settled.
+In particular, the interpretation and enforcement of these laws and regulations involve uncertainties for various reasons, and the application of some of these laws and regulations to our businesses is not settled.
 Since local administrative and court authorities may have significant discretion in interpreting and implementing statutory provisions, legal principles and contractual terms, it may be difficult to evaluate or predict the outcome of administrative and court proceedings or the level of legal protection we have in many markets in which we operate.
-Local courts may have broad discretion to reject enforcement of foreign court decisions or arbitration awards.
+For example, most of our consumer-facing contracts are signed electronically or online, and local courts may not support the enforceability of some of such contracts due to various reasons, including the way such contracts are signed, or perfection of securities imposed on loans in our consumer credit business.
+In addition, local courts may have broad discretion to reject enforcement of foreign court decisions or arbitration awards.
 These uncertainties may affect our judgment on the relevance of legal requirements and our ability to enforce our contractual rights or claims.
 In addition, the legal and regulatory uncertainties in such markets may be exploited by other parties through unmerited or frivolous legal actions, claims concerning the conduct of third parties, or threats in attempt to extract payments or benefits from us.